andres-foo/openshift-minimal-sample/README.md

 ## Important elements

-As seen on the link provided, in your _package.json_ make sure to include:
+Include in your in your _package.json_ the following:
 ```javascript
 "main": "index.js",
 "scripts": {